amfairley/nunisi/DESIGN.md

 - User profile: Table border
 - Edit profile: Form border

+**Lava: #CF1020**
+- Buttons: Delete, confirm delete button background on hover
+- Checkout: Card error background
+- Trips: Cancelled trip message background
+- Superuser trips: Cancel trip button

 **Other colours used:**
-- Red: The delete button and confirm delete buttons become red on hover to highlight their severity
-- Red: The card error background on the checkout form
-- Red: The cancelled trip message background on the trips page
-- Red: Cancel trip button on all trips page
 - Green: Uncancel trip button on all trips page
 - Facebook: Blue and white are used for the Facebook logo
 - Instagram and GitHub: Black and white are used for the Instagram and GitHub logos